francoism90/asus-router/README.md

 ## Introduction

-This repository provides information on how one may possibly enable additional or change WiFi-channels, and TX-power on ASUS Merlin provided routers.
+This repository provides information on how one may possibly enable additional or change WiFi-channels, and TX-power on ASUS provided routers.
 It also offers some tweaks for AiMesh nodes.

 The purpose is to adjust a router or AP (AiMesh node) to the legal state of the country (e.g. you bought an ASUS router in JAP, and want to re-use again it in GER).
 The current method is focussing on exposed nvram variables, and overrule them again when a service or event has been restarted or dispatched.